ShouzhiWang/InternUp-Capstone-Solution-Reference/readme.md

 ### 📝 License

 All projects are released under the MIT License.
-See [LICENSE](LICENSE) for details.
+See LICENSE page for respective projects for details.

 ---

-*Created & maintained by Shawn Wang — 2025*
+*Created by Shawn Wang — 2025*